Jump to content

 1. Of course exhaust was wrapped and every thing, big respect, alot of well placed items, and using a ct9 hyb.
 I'd like to see what the 4efe cams and corolla inlet do to help spool this turbo.
 Did you see the aussi builds on ct9hyb I put up the other day.
 Very impressive figures with 1 standout graph looking like a 5efte ct9hyb graph or certainly a cammed 4efe 225hp/180ftlds constant pull.
 Epic find that build thanks for sharing.
 Figures crossed he fixed the issue.

 2. Haha, no shit, yeh I was thinking the exact same thing it's for engine intake temp post turbo.
 I don't like saying it straight off the bat.
 But the temps will be totally different school boy error.
 Some great parts.
 I'm really liking the crank trigger as the cam belts on these do flex so to have a crank trigger on the cam ooooowww nasty.
 Especially if you've spent money on a fancy setup.
 Saying this he might be monitoring pre intake air temps separate leading to the design of the air filter position??.
 As well as engine intake temperature sensor on the ems.
-The rest of the
+The rest of the setup says he's on to something.

 3. I found this on the you tube.
 Can anyone tell me more about this build and if there is a Dyno graph.
 Fantastic approach as well as never before seen setup.